 What was the ECV3 prototype like to drive?

 According to journalist Richard Bremner, who worked for Austin Rover at the time, it was a very interesting experience, ‘I remember a warbling three-cylinder engine, an amazingly elastic ride (though it did roll a bit) and limited transmission shunt, the bane of many an AR car at the time.
-If I recall, the triple had some trick engine mounting system that enabled the powertrain to rotate in sympathy with torque reversals, quite a feat given the need to hook a gearlinkage to it.’
+If I recall, the triple had some trick engine mounting system that enabled the powertrain to rotate in sympathy with torque reversals, quite a feat given the need to hook a gear linkage to it.’

-The car’s construction was also somewhat different to that of its contemporary rivals, but it did turn to the ideals of another of the company’s earlier designs – the Rover P6.
+The car’s construction was also somewhat different to that of its contemporary rivals, but it did return to the ideals of another of the company’s earlier designs – the Rover P6.
 Like that car, the ECV3’s body involved a load-bearing ‘baseframe’, to which unstressed panels were attached.